sCrypt-Inc/specification/docs/syntax.rst

 Domain-Spcecific Types
 ----------------------

-To increase safety, Scrypt introduces meaningful types that help with catching semantic errors at compile time.
+To increase safety, sCrypt introduces meaningful types that help with catching semantic errors at compile time.
 These types add meaning to a raw ``bytes``.
 They must be explicitly casted from ``bytes`` with a type constructor.